ESL Level: Intermediate+

 Lesson Plan Description

-Firstly, you’ll have to teach your students to recognize which plural nouns end with a /s/, /z/, or /iz/ sound.
-There’s a great video on plural sounds online by Elemental English.
+Firstly, you'll have to teach your students to recognize which plural verbs and nouns end with a /s/, /z/, or /iz/ sound.
+There's a great video on plural sounds online by Elemental English.
 Instead of teaching it yourself, you can just show your students the video.

 Next, review the rules quickly for each plural sound.

-Part 1: Grouping Plural Nouns
+Part 1: Grouping Plural Verbs

 Then give your students the hand-out below (download the file above).
-For the first part, as per the instructions, the students can (individually or with a partner) put the plural noun into the correct column according to the sound of its ending.
+For the first part, as per the instructions, the students can (individually or with a partner) put the plural word into the correct column according to the sound of its ending.

 When finished, they can read the story to each other.
 You, the teacher, should take up the answers as well.